Education for their children is, understandably, top of mind for expats who move their families to The Bahamas.

-The school system on the Bahamas follows the British model and the calendar and curriculum will be familiar to those from North America or the UK.
+The school system on The Bahamas is controlled by the Ministry of Education.
+The system follows the British model, meaning the calendar and curriculum will be familiar to those from North America or the UK.

-Every child from 5 to 16 must attend school on the Bahamas and the options (roughly) into three categories: public, private, often faith-based options and international schools.
-The three international schools in the Bahamas are seen as the top options for parents who can afford the tuition.
+Every child from 5 to 16 must attend school in The Bahamas and the options (roughly) fall into three categories: public, private — often faith-based options — and international schools.
+The three international schools in The Bahamas are seen as the top options for parents who can afford the tuition.

 Public Schools vs Private Options

-Public education is free and compulsory for all children between age 5 and 16.
-Education statistics are fairly good in the Bahamas with a literacy rate near 96% and about 92% of students attending school.
+Public education in one of the Bahamian schools is free and compulsory for all children between age 5 and 16.
+Education statistics are fairly good with the Bahamas literacy rate near 96% and about 92% of students attending school.

 Of 210 total schools on the islands, about 160 are operated by the government.
 Funding shortfalls have caused the once high reputation of public schools — especially in the denser parts of Nassau — to slip.